tylerlrhodes/blog2/content/posts/music-cd-list-part3.md

 about as baked as it's going to get for this, and you can check out the React/Bootstrap front-end and the pagination in the Github repo.

-Before I finish it off with a Ansible and Terraform deployment to my EC2 instance, let's take a brief look back at trying to make it "Pythonic."
+Before I go over packaging it up into a Docker based build and image which can run the application, I'll go over the refactoring.

 ### The Quest for the Pythonic ###